 REPOSITORY TAG IMAGE ID CREATED SIZE

-Note: Alternatively, the StorageGRID images could be hosted on a private Docker repository; just make sure to update the admin-node.yaml and the storage-node.yaml files with the image names.
+Note: Alternatively, the StorageGRID images could be hosted on a private Docker repository; just make sure to update the primary-admin.yaml and the storage.yaml files with the image path/names.

 Deploy StorageGRID on Kubernetes